MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThreadPost.md

 The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
 Read-only.
 Nullable.
+Supports $expand.
-To construct, see NOTES section for ATTACHMENTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ATTACHMENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAttachment[]